magento/merchdocs/src/marketing/product-recommendations.md

 ### Backup recommendations

-If there is not sufficient data to provide personalized recommendations to your shoppers, Magento provides backup recommendations to use until those personalized recommendations can be surfaced.
+If there is not sufficient input data to provide all requested recommendation items in a unit, Magento provides backup recommendations to fill those items.

 For example, if you deploy the **Recommended for you** recommendation type to your homepage, a first time shopper on your site will not have generated enough behavioral data to accurately recommended personalized products.
-In this case, Magento will surface **Most viewed** recommendations to this shopper, because **Most viewed** does not require any behavioral data.
+In this case, Magento will surface items based on the **Most viewed** recommendation type to this shopper.

-The following recommendation types will fallback to **Most viewed** if there is not sufficient behavioral data collected:
+The following recommendation types will fallback to **Most viewed** if there is not sufficient input data collected:

 -  **Recommended for you**